 - Lyme disease: symptoms are varied and include rashes, fever, muscle and joint pain, and arthritis.
 The disease can be chronic but is rarely fatal and is treatable with antibiotics if promptly diagnosed and correctly treated.
 Lyme disease is serious for pregnant women as it can infect the unborn baby, and potentially cause miscarriage, still birth and death after birth.
 Note that there is disagreement about whether Lyme disease exists in Australia.

-- Severe or mild allergic reactions after eating red meats (all mammalian meats) can also occur from prior tick bites (see TIARA).
+- Severe or mild allergic reactions after eating red meats (all mammalian meats) and mammalian products (dairy) can also occur from prior tick bites (see TIARA).

 If you experience symptoms of tick typhus, Lyme disease or reaction to red meats, see a doctor immediately.